yeno-team/sync/README.md

 | REDIS_PORT | Redis Instance Port *(required)* |
 | REDIS_PASSWORD | Redis Instance Password *(required)* |

+### Client
+There is a config folder with the configurations.

 ## Deployment
 >  A **.env.production** file is required
 ```bash